 What Are Vegan BCAAs Made From

 The majority of them are made from fermented corn, sunflower lecithin, coconut water extract, and sesame seeds.
-A few still use soy, but since this is a common allergen manufacturers are starting to frown upon using it.
+A few still use soy, but since this is a common allergen manufacturer are starting to frown upon using it.

 They should always contain a ratio of at least 2:1:1 of Leucine, Isoleucine, and Valine.